brentvollebregt/auto-py-to-exe/examples/4-persistent-data/readme.md

 - The target folder gets created if it doesn't exist
 - The data file gets created with default data if it doesn't exist
-- Even run increments the `count` value in the JSON file
+- Every run increments the `count` value in the JSON file

 Here is an example of the output: